zenflow/mylocalshop/README.md

       - main process will be node server that manages 3 child processes and proxies requests to web & hasura-engine
       - either
         - hack the Hasura docker image to also run node
-        - *** in docker container, run nodejs servers and, in a subcontainer, hasura-engine https://itnext.io/docker-in-docker-521958d34efd
+        - in docker container, run nodejs servers and, in a subcontainer, hasura-engine https://itnext.io/docker-in-docker-521958d34efd
+            - X this idea.
+Requires exposing docker socket as volume from host.
+                1. Not going to work easy with Windows development host
+                2. Hasura (and other platforms) unlikely to expose docker socket to containers like this